sap-production/xcode-maven-plugin/README.md

 # Xcode Maven Plugin

+## Finally..!!
+This repo can atlast be retired..!!
+The way xcode-maven-plugin building a project (generation of .app and archive to ipa) is no more supported by apple.
+Generated ipa is not  eligible for appStore upload.
+Changes around the xcode are very dynamic it's not realistic to adopt these changes to xcode-maven-plugin.
+We will not assure further contribution to this project from SAP.
+Officially closing our support to this repository.

+Please refer for Apple's latest [App Distribution Workflow](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40012582-CH1-SW1)

 ## Overview

 The Xcode Maven Plugin can be used to integrate Xcode projects into a Maven build system.
 Especially it offers the following features: